mikebronner/laravel-model-caching/README.md

 ### Reporting Issues
 When reporting issues, please fill out the included template as completely as possible.
-Incomplete issues may be ignore or closed if there is not enough information included to be actionable.
+Incomplete issues may be ignored or closed if there is not enough information included to be actionable.

 ### Submitting Pull Requests